 What could go wrong?
 Not much, apart from three days of stolen cars, crazed ex-boyfriends, aliens, ferret napping, and the betrayal of a broken friendship that can’t be outrun.
 Under the starlit skies of the Southwest, Veronica and Bailey discover that sometimes the most important choice is who your friends are.

 9. The Summer of Jordi Perez by Amy Spalding

 Did you fall head over heels for Kat and Adena’s relationship?
 Because we sure heckin’ did, and even through their ups and downs, the chemistry between these two girls is undeniable.
 Enter: The Summer of Jordi Perez.

 Seventeen, fashion-obsessed, and gay, Abby Ives has always been content playing the sidekick in other people’s lives.
-While her friends and sister have plunged headfirst into the world of dating and romances, Abby has stayed focused on her plus-size style blog and her dreams of taking the fashion industry by storm.
-When she lands a prized internship at her favorite local boutique, she’s thrilled to take her first step into her dream career.
-She doesn’t expect to fall for her fellow intern, Jordi Perez.
-Abby knows it’s a big no-no to fall for a colleague.
-She also knows that Jordi documents her whole life in photographs, while Abby would prefer to stay behind the scenes.
+While her friends and sister have plunged headfirst into the world of dating and romances, Abby’s been happy to focus on her plus-size style blog and her dreams of taking the fashion industry by storm.
+When she lands a great internship at her favorite boutique, she’s thrilled to take the first step toward her dream career.
+Then she falls for her fellow intern, Jordi Perez.
+Hard.
+And now she’s competing against the girl she’s kissing to win the coveted paid job at the end of the internship.

 10. Don’t Date Rosa Santos by Nina Moreno

 Episode after episode, we’re astounded by how well The Bold Type manages to balance the characters’ personal lives, romantic endeavors, and privilege in a constantly-changing world.
 These storylines are handled with intelligence and care, and there are few books that manage to juggle so much as well as this one.